soxueren/atsd/installation/docker.md

 docker logs -f atsd
 ```

-You should see _ATSD start completed_ message at the end of the `start.log` file.
+You should see an _ATSD start completed_ message at the end of the `start.log` file.

 ATSD web interface is accessible on port 8088/http and 8443/https.